Welcome to the Mathematics Learning Centre

 You might also like to check out this interesting article by Margaret Wente published in The Globe and Mail, August 31, 2012.
 (Click on the text below for the full-text article).

 "Why kids need to fail to succeed in school" - IQ isn't the key.
 Nor is affluence.
 What really matters?
 The sheer grit to fall down, often, and get back up again.

 IMPORTANT ANNOUNCEMENT re Distance Education Courses!

-The M102F Course for the Winter 2015 semester via Distance Education is now open for regular registration.
+The M102F Course for the FALL 2016 semester via Distance Education is now open for waitlist registration.
+If you are interested in this course, you should add your name to the waitlist before August 18, 2016.
+If the minimum number of registrations is not reached by August 18, then the course will not proceed.
 You can register for this course using Memorial Self-Service.

 Any student interested in Math 102N, Math 103F or Math 104F through Distance (DELTS) should contact the Mathematics Learning Centre at 709-864-3308 or email@example.com.